 5.1 Overview

 EnQuest has consulted a wide range of interested parties during the decommissioning planning stages and compilation of the Decommissioning Programme.
-The feedback that has been provided as a result of the initial consultations is presented below.
+Initial feedback was provided from some initial consultations, and this was followed up with the Statutory Consultation.